 “I rolled my 401(k) into an IRA and promptly lost half of it in the 2000-2002 crash,” he said.
 “That was one of the things that prompted me to look for a financial plan that would be risk free but still produce the kind of growth you need.
 That ended up being Bank On Yourself.”

-Today at age 58, Conrad is a Bank On Yourself Authorized Advisor.
+Today at age 58, Conrad is a Bank On Yourself Professional.
 This time-tested strategy (it has been around for over 100 years) uses specially designed whole life insurance policies to build wealth without the stomach-churning ups and downs of the stock or real estate markets.